monsoonmaelstrom/book2/book2.md

 “You good?”

 “No. No, I am not fucking good.
-I need damned bath.”
+I need a damned bath.”

 “Here,” Henry says, digging through his pack and pulling out clothes that are cleaner than the ones I’m wearing.